netdata/netdata/docs/dashboard/home-tab.md

 The first bar chart presents the amount of **Parents**, **Children** and **Standalone** nodes.

-The second bar chart presents the amount of nodes depending on their Replication factor, **None**, **Single** and **Multi**.
+The second bar chart presents the number of nodes depending on their Replication factor, **None**, **Single** and **Multi**.

 ## Alerts overview over the last 24h

-There are two views that displays information about nodes that produced the most alerts and top alerts in the last 24h.
+There are two views that display information about nodes that produced the most alerts and top alerts in the last 24 hours.

 The first bar chart presents the nodes that produced the most alerts in a time window of the last 24 hours.